dgaydukov/cert-aws/sa/files/sa.md

 ###### Kinesis
 It is a platform for streaming data/media on AWS, making it easy to load and analyze streaming data.
-With Kinesis, you can ingest real-time data such as application logs, website clickstreams, IoT telemetry into your databases, data lakes, and data warehouses, or build your own real-time applications using this data
+With Kinesis, you can ingest real-time data such as application logs, website clickstreams, IoT telemetry into your databases, data lakes, and data warehouses, or build your own real-time applications using this data:
 * kineiss firehose (near real time) - load massive volumes of streaming data into AWS (you can configure lambda to transform you data before loading).
-Receives stream data and stores it in s3/RedShift/ElasticSearch
+Receives stream data and stores it in s3/RedShift/ElasticSearch.
 It's near real time because it takes data from data streams in real time, buffer them and then sends batches of data into storage (s3/dynamoDB).
 * kineiss streams (real time, it's also data storage - data stored there durable for specified period) - ability to process the data in the stream.
 Streams can't load data directly to s3/redshift - additional processing required, firehose - for storing data directly in s3/redshift
 Just like fifo/groupId when you send message to kinesis you add partitionKey - determined into which shard to put your record